Druidyy/recoface/README.md

-# Faciale_Reconisation
+#Facial recognition
-Deploiment of an app of fiacial regonization on Azure
+Deployment of a facial recognition App on Azure